smartsheet-platform/Smartsheet-Data-Tracker/README.md

 Next, you’ll need to configure the application to use your sources and map the values from those sources to the appropriate columns in a sheet.

-###Create a Source
+###Pick a Connector
-Now you'll need to create one or more sources that will update your sheet.
+Now you'll need to pick a connector create a source that will update your sheet.
 Currently, the Smartsheet Data Tracker contains the following connectors to create a source:

 * [REST GET](#restGetSourceRef)
 * [REST GET Desk.com](#restGetDeskSourceRef)